Question:

 Here is a simple way to understand what this means.

-Unfortunately, as you have learned, when you are in certain family visa categories, it takes longer for your priority date to get to the front of the line.
+Unfortunately, when you are in certain family visa categories, it takes longer for your priority date to get to the front of the line.

 As a married adult daughter of a U.S. citizen, you are in one of the slow categories, one of the slow lines.
 This is why you have been waiting a long time already, and why you have so much longer to still wait.